 The above table only includes the calculated net price for students that received some form of Title IV aid.

 Over a period of six years, the average net price paid by all freshmen at Bethel University has decreased by an average of 6.6% per year.
-This means that while total costs have remained about the same, the average aid given to freshmen has increased over this time period.
+This means that despite total costs rising at an average annual rate of 1.5% the average aid given to freshmen has increased at a faster rate.

-An overall average net price of $11,164 puts Bethel University well below the national average of $19,790.
+An overall average net price of $13,497 puts Bethel University below the national average of $20,398.

 Many schools offer more aid to first year students (freshmen) than they do to other undergraduates.
 Is that the case with this school?